TEACHING BRITISH VALUES

 At the beginning of each year children affirm the school’s values, expectations and the rights and responsibilities associated with these.
 Every child and staff member takes responsibility for instilling these values into the school community.
 The children and staff work with each other to create shared learning environments where everyone is responsible for the high expectations that we believe in.

-Upton has a Junior Leadership Team (JLT) who are elected by their peers.
+Upton has a Young Citizens Team, a group of children who are elected by their peers.
 Within class, children have a chance to write their own proposal and give a speech as to why they should be a class representative.
 The class then decide who will be best at representing them.
-Our children understand that being a member of the JLT comes with great responsibility and a commitment to giving their best to school life.
+Our children understand that being a member of the YCT comes with great responsibility and a commitment to giving their best to school life.

 Democracy is taught during assemblies and class-based PSHE sessions.
 Children regularly get opportunities to express their views in school through Pupil Voice interviews and questionnaires.
 For example, children have an annual questionnaire where they are able to put forward their views about the school.